 Step 2: Mix the ingredients

 If you use solid sugar, then smash it up before dissolving in.
-Mix the sugar with the water.
+Mix the sugar with the lukewarm water.
 Then, add the chopped up organic materials about half way or two-thirds in the jar to prevent spilling or built-up pressure while fermenting.
+And mix the solution.

-After step 2 is complete, your GE is basically set for action.
+After step 2 is complete, your GE is basically set for action!
 The only thing we need to do now is close the lid tightly to prevent any air from getting in.
 Then, place the jar in a cool dark place.
 For the first 4 weeks, remember to loosen the lid a few times a day so the CO2 can gas off & doesn't break your jar.
+Now, we can wait to harvest our GE.

 Step 4: Harvest the GE

 The whole enzyme solution will be ready in about 90 days.
-You can speed this up by adding some store-bought yeast (which shortens it to 30 days).
-When it's about done, you'll notice a white film of fuzz on top.
+You can speed this up by adding some store-bought yeast (which shortens the process to 30 days).
+When the GE is about done, you'll notice a white film of fuzz on top.
 This is the normal white mold & means your batch is good.
 The GE will have a light acidic & slightly alcohol smell like some fruit cider.
 It's a very nice pleasant smell with no foul odor.

 In the final solution, you'll get some stuff like: